Skip to main content

 • Am I allowed to bring guests with me?

 Reimbursement for travel expenses is limited to the participating student and one guest.
-Travel expenses for any additional guests will not be covered.

 The Bearcat Day and A2E schedule has been intentionally designed to ensure that the student, and their guest, learn about the opportunities that a Willamette education will provide, an introduction to the inclusive campus community, and the support offered to students of all backgrounds and identities.
 Attendees should be prepared to attend all sessions with limited distraction.